 Counterfeit, illegal, or stolen products and services

-We want to help keep people safe both online and offline, so we don’t allow Tez for Business to be used for transactions on products that cause damage, harm, or injury (e.g. guns, explosives, drugs, etc.).
+We want to help keep people safe both online and offline, so we don’t allow Tez to be used for transactions on products that cause damage, harm, or injury (e.g. guns, explosives, drugs, etc.).

 Offensive or Inappropriate

 We value diversity and respect for others, and we strive to avoid offending users, so we don’t allow Tez to be used for supporting hatred, intolerance, discrimination, or violence.

 We do not allow Tez to be used for pornography and other sexually explicit material.
 This includes but is not limited to: prostitution, escort or companionship services, or any product or service which promotes underage, non-consensual, or other illegal sexual themes.

 We don’t allow Tez to be used for the sale of unauthorized copyrighted material.
 Examples include: copies of books, music, movies, and other licensed or protected materials including copies without proper attribution; and unauthorized copies of software, video games and other licensed or protected materials, including OEM or bundled software.

 We value honesty and fairness, so we don’t allow Tez to be used to sell products or services that are designed to enable dishonest behavior.
 A non-exhaustive list of examples include: